radu-matei/photon/webpack_demo/README.md

   }
 ```

 Not all functions available in the core Rust library are available in WebAssembly (currently investigating this).
-Only WASM-friendly functions have been annotated with #[wasm_bindgen].
+Only WASM-friendly functions have been annotated with .
 All supported WASM functions are displayed in the starter demo.